Feeding, Nutrition and Grooming Schedule, Why we feed Life's Abundance Pet Food Products and more.....

-SUPPLEMENTS: For your convenience there is are links under our "STORE" page for easy access to this supplement.
+SUPPLEMENTS: For your convenience there is are links under our "STORE" page for easy access to following supplements.
 Each item will indicate in RED that we supplement for our puppies.
-We supplement our puppies and adult dogs with Pro-Pets hyperbiotics.
-The tiny little beef flavored pearl work to promote nutrient absorption, supports intestinal health, offers immune system support, metabolism, and energy levels in addition to reducing the impact of stress and supporting bone and joint health.
+We supplement our puppies and adult dogs with NuVet Plus for Immune System Support.
+We use the powdered NuVet Plus and just sprinkle it on their food daily.
+Head on over to our NuVet Tab from our Home Page for more details

-We also supplement our ADULT dogs (AGE 2 YEARS +)with Dasuquin with MSM for Joint Health.
 Your puppy is on a strict feeding schedule.
 This is the feeding schedule as of 8 weeks of age.
 Ideally, food quantity should be based on the growth curve of your breed of dog.
 Overfeeding can cause excess weight gain, diarrhea, obesity in adulthood and joint and bone issues in the large breed puppy.
 Be sure to review the feeding guidelines recommended on the packaging of your puppy food formula and measure each serving accordingly.
 As your puppy gets older and bigger, you have to adjust the volume of food.
 NOTE: These feeding guidelines on the packages are suggestions!
 An 8 week old puppy from our kennel eats 3 times daily and has plenty of fresh water at all times.
 Having your puppy on a schedule will assist in house training too by making it more predictable when your puppy will need to eliminate.
 Just like children need structure, your puppy does too.
-Your puppy is currently on the following feeding schedule: **** 7:30 a.m.
-Breakfast ~ 12:30 Lunch 4:30 p.m.
-Dinner ****
+Your puppy is currently on the following feeding schedule:

 Your puppy is growing rapidly at this time.
-By 8 weeks of age he should be eating approx. 2 1/4 cups per day ( 3/4 cups at each feeding) and so on.
+The amount your puppy is eating will be dependant on your puppies size.
+Every puppy is different and will grow at a different pace.
 Your puppies digestive system is very sensitive.
 Overfeeding can cause diarrhea.
 Remember to adjust the amount you feed him as he grows!
-If you choose a different food, read the recommended amount to feed for the weight of your puppy on the back of the food bag (these are just guides, every dog / puppy has different energy needs).
 Be careful, your puppy can dehydrate very quickly if you overfeed him and he gets diarrhea.
 Feel free to adjust your feeding schedule to work within your schedule but he should eat 3 times a day until he is 15 months old.
 Just try to be consistent.
 Plan your feeding times with the time needed for play and elimination.
 By feeding your puppy 3 times a day he will have better nutritional absorption of the nutrients than if you are feeding only twice daily.
 If your puppy gets Pano (growing pains) you may have to feed 4 times a day (same amount of food just smaller meals spread out to 4 meals per day).
 This has been found to spread the energy he gets from his diet further throughout the day allowing for slower growth.
 Eating 4 times a day also provides 65% more nutrient absorption.
 Pano can cause significant growing pains when the bones grow too fast.
 It also puts stress on the bones.
 If your puppy gets growing pains, contact us immediately and refer to the Health pages on this site that explain Pano.

-GROOMING: We love our Furminator.
+GROOMING We love our Furminator.
 German Shepherds have a double coat, some Long Hair otherwise known as Coated German Shepherds have a single coat and have less shedding while other long hair coats will still have a double coat.
-They will generally shed their entire under coat twice a year (the first 6 months of the year and the second six months of the year....LOL) Actually, once in the spring and again in the fall.
+They will generally shed their entire under coat twice a year, once in the spring and again in the fall.
 You will know when they are shedding their coat as you will see lots of extra hair around.
 We use the Furminator during shedding seasons every 3 - 4 days for about 2 weeks.
 That will eliminate about 90% of the natural shedding process and shorten the shedding period.
 In between the furminator, we use a Furminator brand soft bristle brush to keep our dogs well groomed and healthy all throughout the year.
 We clip their nails bi-weekly and bath our dogs every 6 - 8 weeks or more frequently, if needed.
 If you are brushing regularly, your german shepherd will not need frequent bathing.
 There are many great shampoo products on the market.
 Be careful about Oatmeal shampoos if your dog has allergies as oatmeal can also dry the skin.
 Brushing will bring the natural oils into the coat.
 Be sure to brush and comb your dog PRIOR to bathing as well as after the bath.
 Too much bathing takes the natural oils out of their coat.
 We use a once a month flea control and heart wormer.
-Bravecto is our preferred.
 We DO NOT USE ADVANTAGE FLEA AND TICK!
 It is also important to clean your dog or puppies ears regularly.
-Simply gently put 8-10 drops of Ear Cleaner into each ear and massage at the base of the ears to loosen wax and dirt in the ear.
+Simply gently put 3-4 drops of Ear Cleaner into each ear and massage at the base of the ears to loosen wax and dirt in the ear.
 When you release the head they will shake.
 Take a tissue or cotton ball to wipe the outer part of the ear clean.
 Do not stick anything down into the inner ear such as a cotton swab.
 Simply wipe the outer ear and your done.

 Life's Abundance Revitalizing Shampoo, Bath Fresh Mist for between bathing and Soothing Mist great for skin irritations.

-TREATS: NO RAWHIDE OR GREENIES.
+TREATS NO RAWHIDE OR GREENIES.
 Rawhide can swell in the intestines and can kill your dog.
 Feed natural treats only.
 We also use our dog food kibbles as treats during training.
 We train on an empty stomach whenever possible to make the treats even more attractive.
 The Life's Abundance Turkey Hearts are a very desirable treat.
+They now have Mini Turkey Hearts which are amazing for puppies!
 Our dogs and puppies can't get enough of them so, if you are training your dog and want their full attention, try the Life's Abundance Turkey Hearts.
-We cut them into smaller pieces when using them for training.
 If you are going to use other treats, try to use All Natural Treats.
 Please read the labels on treats!